pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If you find that one of the components is far from human-level performance, you now have a good case to focus on improving the performance of that component.

 Many error analysis processes work best when we are trying to automate something humans can do and can thus benchmark against human-level performance.
 Most of our preceding examples had this implicit assumption.
-If you are building an ML system where the final output or some of the intermediate components are doing things that even humans cannot do well, then some of these procedures will not apply.

 This is another advantage of working on problems that humans can solve--you have more powerful error analysis tools, and thus you can prioritize your team’s work more efficiently.